 Equipment should remain the property of the council and shall be replaced or updated at least triennially.

-Whilst the Authority has a strong preference for direct provision of equipment, the decision on whether elected officials can use personal devices and the nature of the technology required will be a local decision.
+Whilst the Authority has a strong preference for direct provision of equipment, the decision on whether elected members can use personal devices and the nature of the technology required will be a local decision.
 In approving allowances in expenses documents, the Authority will seek confirmation of a formal decision by the council around the use of technology.

 Member owned equipment